junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean swallows hard.
 "I don't know."
 His voice is a croak.
 "You save him back, whatever it takes."

-Amy wipes her face, "You're right, now you understand why I *have* to save him.
+Amy wipes her face, "You're right, now you get it why I *have* to save him.
 And," she pauses for a beat, "if for whatever reason I fail, or I get killed, or sent away by the Weeping Angels --"

 "Amy --"